James Galway: Education and career

 Galway still performs regularly and is one of the world's best-known flute players.
 His recordings have sold over 30 million copies.

 In 1990, he was invited by Roger Waters to play at The Wall – Live in Berlin concert, held in Potsdamer Platz; he played Pink Floyd's songs "Goodbye Blue Sky" and "Is There Anybody Out There?".
 Galway performed for the Academy Award-winning ensemble recording the soundtracks of Peter Jackson's The Lord of the Rings film trilogy, composed by Howard Shore.
 In June 2008, he was inducted into the Hollywood Bowl Hall of Fame along with Liza Minnelli and B. B. King.

 He performs on Nagahara flutes, as well as some Muramatsu Flutes.
 Conn-Selmer produces his line of flutes, "Galway Spirit Flutes".

 Galway is president of Flutewise, a global charitable organisation that supports young flute players, run by Liz Goodwin.
 In 2003 he formed the Music Education Consortium together with Julian Lloyd Webber, Evelyn Glennie, and Michael Kamen to pressure the British Government into providing better music education in schools.
 He has been an Ambassador for the National Foundation for Youth Music, a UK charity.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 1977 Silver Jubilee and Birthday Honours, and was knighted for services to music in the 2001 Birthday Honours, the first wind player ever to receive that honour.

-Galway is a National Patron of Delta Omicron, an international professional music fraternity.
+Galway is a National Patron of Delta Omicron, an international professional music fraternity, and an ambassador of the UK charity Help Musicians.

-In December 2013 Galway launched First Flute, an online interactive series of lessons for beginning flute students of all ages.
+In December 2013, Galway launched First Flute, an online interactive series of lessons for beginning flute students of all ages.

 He received the 2014 Gramophone Lifetime Achievement Award.